G4Q95/AutoShortsWebApp/docs/video-context-scene-preview-player-refactor-guide.md

 - **Benefits**: Simplified conditional rendering logic, improved readability, type safety, separation of concerns, easier maintenance.
 - **Implementation Status**: Completed - All media rendering logic has been extracted from VideoContextScenePreviewPlayer.tsx into dedicated components, with proper type safety and consistent behavior.

-#### 2. Animation Frame Loop Hook (HIGH PRIORITY)
+#### 2. Animation Frame Loop Hook (COMPLETED)
-- **Description**: Extract the request animation frame (rAF) loop used for tracking media playback time.
+- **Description**: Extracted the request animation frame (rAF) loop used for tracking media playback time.
-- **Target File**: `src/hooks/useAnimationFrameLoop.ts`
+- **Created File**: `src/hooks/useAnimationFrameLoop.ts`
-- **Benefits**: Separates timing logic from component rendering, makes playback tracking more testable.
+- **Benefits**: Separates timing logic from component rendering, makes playback tracking more testable and reusable.
-- **Implementation Plan**:
+- **Implementation Details**:
-  1. Create a new hook that accepts dependencies like `isPlaying`, media references, etc.
+  1. Created a new hook that accepts dependencies like `isPlaying`, media references, etc.
-  2. Move the existing rAF effect into this hook
+  2. Moved the existing rAF effect into this hook
-  3. Return the necessary state and update functions
+  3. Added callbacks for time updates and pause events
-  4. Replace the effect in the main component with this hook
+  4. Used the hook to replace the inline rAF loop in the main component
-- **Testing Focus**: Accurate time tracking, performance under continuous playback, cleanup on unmount.
+- **Implementation Status**: Completed - The animation frame loop logic has been extracted from VideoContextScenePreviewPlayer.tsx into a dedicated hook with proper dependency management and state synchronization.

 #### 3. Media Container Component (MEDIUM PRIORITY)
 - **Description**: Extract the container and positioning logic for media elements.